z5267282/mve/README.md

 ```

 ## 0.3 - `history/`
-A folder storing past `treatment` - structured files from `queue` .
+A folder storing past `treatment` - structured files from `queue/` .

 ## 0.4 - `queue/`
 A folder which contains a list of `treatment` - structured `JSON` files.